How New Roots Are Driving An Apple Renaissance

 Now a second wave in that rootstock revolution is underway.
 Because the first wave was built on a startling vulnerability.

-It was based on just a handful of genetically identical dwarfing rootstocks, known as "Malling" rootstocks because they were selected at a research center in East Malling, England.
-In fact, for decades, one line of dwarfing roots dominated the industry — that one called M.9, or Malling 9.
+It was based on just a handful of dwarfing rootstocks, known as "Malling" rootstocks because they were selected at a research center in East Malling, England.
+In fact, for decades, a single type of dwarfing roots dominated the industry — that one called M.9, or Malling 9.
 "Up to 2013, M.9 was the global standard for dwarf rootstock production around the world," says Auvil.

 This meant that any weakness in Malling 9, any vulnerability to disease, made much of the world's apple production vulnerable as well.
 And M.9 did have vulnerabilities — to a disease called fire blight, for instance, as well as to diseases caused by soil fungi.

 A few foresighted apple breeders at Cornell University and the U.S. Department of Agriculture's research station in Geneva, N.Y., came riding to the rescue.
-In the 1970s, two of them, James Cummins and Herbert Aldwinckle, started looking for other, hardier, dwarf trees that also serve as rootstocks.
+In the 1970s, two of them, James Cummins and Herbert Aldwinckle, started looking for other, hardier, dwarf trees that also could serve as rootstocks.
 They tested seedlings that were grown from the seeds of wild apple trees that collectors brought back from the apple's ancestral homeland of central Asia.

 "They basically tried to kill every seedling," says Auvil.
 "They would flood these trays of seedlings with a cocktail of fungal diseases to see if they could kill them with root rots.
 And then they'd take the survivors and inoculate them with fire blight."